-Below, what a wasp nest looks like (photo from KnockoutPestControl.com):
+Here is what a yellow jacket nest looks like (photo from KnockoutPestControl.com):

 Helpful websites for telling whether you have honey bees, yellow jackets, wasps, or something else: click here for the University of California-Riverside's page, or visit Washington State Beekeepers' Association bee/wasp identification page.
 Another helpful source is New York's KnockoutPests.com